LAW ENFORCEMENT MUST LEARN

 TO COMMUNICATE IN CRISES

-SEATTLE, Wash. -- Unlawful actions and misconduct by rogue police officers are
+SEATTLE, Wash. -- Unlawful actions and misconduct by rogue police officers are creating

-across the country and throughout the world.
+country and throughout the world.

 The misdeeds of a few can become a catalyst for disruptive and even violent protests and